 The Clean Energy Blueprint is our roadmap to accelerate our transition to renewable energy – something that has become especially important as we work to sustain the economic and environmental health of the communities we serve.
-Clean energy has become increasingly cost effective.
-In fact, solar energy costs less to operate, creates job opportunities and helps protect our natural resources.
+Clean energy is affordable.
+In fact, solar energy costs less to operate, creates job opportunities and uses natural resources wisely.

 Advancing our clean energy future